shimataro/ssh-key-action/README.md

 Add your SSH key to your product secrets by clicking `Settings` - `Secrets` - `Add a new secret` beforehand.

 **NOTE:** OPENSSH format (key begins with `-----BEGIN OPENSSH PRIVATE KEY-----`) may not work due to OpenSSH version on VM.
 Please use PEM format (begins with `-----BEGIN RSA PRIVATE KEY-----`) instead.
+In order to convert your key inline to PEM format simply use `ssh-keygen -p -m PEM -f ~/.ssh/id_rsa`.

 ```yaml
 runs-on: ubuntu-latest